jmersonuo/jmersonuo.github.io/Activities/Population-Tutorial/01-Population-Points.md

 Each layer in Studio can be styled individually by clicking on the name of the layer in the Layer list.
 There are several layer types to choose from.
 Each layer type has a unique set of layer properties that can be specified.
 There are a few options for specifying property values.
 You can pick values individually, based on a data attribute, based on the zoom level, or the value of another property.
 For more information on layer types and their styling rules check out this [reference guide](https://docs.mapbox.com/studio-manual/reference/styles/).

 In the Mapbox Studio style editor, you can assign a color to each of your layers.
 Click the Style link in the **renters** layer.
-Next, click **color** and change the hex color value to #cc00c2.
+Next, click **color** and change the hex color value (after the '#') to #cc00c2 (bright blue).

 <p align="center">
   <img src="Images/Color-picker.png">
 </p>

- Next, click the Style link in the **owners** layer and change the color value to a bright pink.
+ Next, click the Style link in the **owners** layer and change the hex color value (after the '#') to a  #00d2e6 (bright pink).

 ----------

 ### Data driven style

 In the Mapbox Studio style editor, you can assign a radius size value to each layer based on its zoom level.
 Click the Style link in the **renters** layer.
 Next, click **Style across zoom range**.
+We'll talk more about why we do this during the upcoming Scale lecture.

 The rate of change is set to **Linear**.
 Click **Edit** and select **Exponential** instead.
 Click **Done**.
 Since you have set the rate of change to step, the colors for each range of density between stops will be uniform.